EndPointCorp/end-point-blog/2020/12/03/pihole-great-holiday-gift.html.md

 ---
 author: "Ardyn Majere"
-title: "A Great Gift for the Holidays: No ads!"
+title: "A great gift for the holidays: No ads!"
 tags: linux, security, networking
 gh_issue_number: 1701
 ---